Andrew Harwood (television host): Career

 Harwood was the son of Ena Harwood, a panellist on Beauty and the Beast, an Australian talk show.
 His career began at a radio station in Warwick, Queensland.
 Harwood moved to Sydney after a job offer from radio station 2KY.
 He next worked as a voice announcer on the Seven Network).

 Through his work at Channel Seven, Harwood was chosen as the television presenter of It's Academic, which he hosted from 1971 until 1979.
 He then became the compere of the Australian version of the Jeopardy! game show.
-Harwood's other quiz shows included Class of 82 and Class of 83.
+Harwood's other quiz shows included Class of 82, Class of 83 and Sport in Question.

 Harwood also regularly appeared as a supporting actor in the Paul Hogan Show.
 Additionally, he also hosted several Miss New South Wales beauty pageants during the 1970s and 1980s.

 Harwood went on to host Good Morning Sydney.
 He also made regular appearances on the At Home show.
-Harwood then hosted Till 10, which aired on Channel Ten, for three years.
+Harwood then hosted Til Ten, which aired on Channel Ten, for three years.

 Harwood performed in a series of dinner theatre comedy shows in 1988 with Louise Burfitt-Dons.